Hallucinogen persisting perception disorder: Symptoms

 Typical symptoms of the disorder include halos or auras surrounding objects, trails following objects in motion, difficulty distinguishing between colors, apparent shifts in the hue of a given item, the illusion of movement in a static setting, visual snow, distortions in the dimensions of a perceived object, intensified hypnagogic and hypnopompic hallucinations, monocular double vision, seeing an excessive amount of eye floaters, the morphing of multiple objects into one texture, and blue field entoptic phenomenon.
-The visual alterations experienced by those with HPPD are not homogeneous and there appear to be individual differences in both the number and intensity of symptoms.
+The visual alterations experienced by those with HPPD are not homogeneous, and there appear to be individual differences in both the number and intensity of symptoms.

-Visual aberrations can occur periodically in healthy individuals – e.g., afterimages after staring at a light, noticing floaters inside the eye, blue field entoptic phenomenon or seeing specks of light in a darkened room.
-However, in people with HPPD, symptoms seem typically to be worse, but complication comes from the additional roles played by anxiety and fixation.
+Visual aberrations can occur periodically in healthy individuals – e.g., afterimages after staring at a light, noticing floaters inside the eye, blue field entoptic phenomenon, or seeing specks of light in a darkened room.
+However, in people with HPPD, symptoms seem typically to be worse, but complications come from the additional roles played by anxiety and fixation.
 Indeed, anxiety has been implicated in visual perceptual effects similar to HPPD, and authors have recognized the crucial role of attending to underlying anxiety and panic in recovering from the disorder.

 There is some uncertainty about to what degree visual snow constitutes a true HPPD symptom.
 There are individuals who have never used a drug which could have caused the onset, but yet experience the same grainy vision reported by those with HPPD, like people with the closely-linked neurological disorder known as visual snow syndrome.
-There are a few potential reasons for this, the most obvious of which being the theory that the drug usage may exaggerate the intensity of visual snow.
-At the same time, beyond the characteristic visual snow symptom, there is considerable overlap between the conditions, including after-images, palinopsia, tinnitus, dissociation and free-floating anxiety, leading some to suggest that HPPD shares a strong relationship with visual snow syndrome.
+There are a few potential reasons for this, the most obvious of which is the theory that the drug usage may exaggerate the intensity of visual snow.
+At the same time, beyond the characteristic visual snow symptom, there is considerable overlap between the conditions, including after-images, palinopsia, tinnitus, dissociation, and free-floating anxiety, leading some to suggest that HPPD shares a strong relationship with visual snow syndrome.
 Visual snow syndrome is defined as lacking any known cause and is specifically distinguished from HPPD in its nosology, yet further research may clarify the relationship.